Sensitivity to Criticism

 When receiving criticism or considering a critique, it may be helpful to:

-- Remain calm, or postpone the conversation until a state of calm can be achieved.
+- Remain calm, or postpone the conversation until a state of calm can be achieved

-- Obtain clarification when criticism is vague or non-specific.
+- Obtain clarification when criticism is vague or non-specific

-- Evaluate and consider the criticism and any merit it may have, rather than simply reacting to it.
+- Evaluate and consider the criticism and any merit it may have, rather than simply reacting to it

-- Acknowledge the feedback, even when it was not constructive or helpful, and express gratitude.
+- Acknowledge the feedback, even when it was not constructive or helpful, and express gratitude

-- Avoid counter-criticism, especially when it is fueled by anger or frustration.
+- Avoid counter-criticism, especially when it is fueled by anger or frustration

-Therapy to address sensitivity: Rhonda, 29, enters therapy, reporting feelings of depression and worthlessness.
-She tells the therapist that she does not think anyone likes or appreciates her and that she feels like she constantly lets others down.
+- Therapy to address sensitivity: Rhonda, 29, enters therapy, reporting feelings of depression and worthlessness.
+She tells the therapist she does not think anyone likes or appreciates her and she feels like she constantly lets others down.
 Her family and friends often criticize her for her choices, she reports, making her feel as if she can do nothing right, and she has reached a point where she feels that no matter how hard she tries, she will still not be "good enough."
 The therapist helps her explore potential causes of her feelings and discovers that Rhonda has deep-seated fears of failure and abandonment.
-Rhonda fears that if she makes mistakes or fails in something she attempts to do, this will lead to people disliking her or leaving her.
-However, in trying to attain perfection and avoid showing any weakness, she experiences stress, and this leads her to make mistakes, which "everyone notices and criticizes," and that she experiences distress at even small critiques.
-Rhonda tells the therapist that she recognizes the impossibility of perfection.
+Rhonda fears if she makes mistakes or fails in something she attempts to do, this will lead to people disliking her or leaving her.
+However, in trying to attain perfection and avoid showing any weakness, she experiences stress, and this leads her to make mistakes, which "everyone notices and criticizes," and she experiences distress at even small critiques.
+Rhonda tells the therapist she recognizes the impossibility of perfection.
 She does not expect others to be perfect, but she cannot keep from working to attain it herself.
 The therapist works with Rhonda to help her understand and accept the benefits of constructive criticism.
 Together, they also address the fact that some criticism may be legitimate while some may be well-meant but have little or no merit, and the therapist helps Rhonda explore both of these and develop ways to identify them.
 Outside of her sessions, Rhonda is encouraged to recognize areas of strength, or daily tasks and activities that she succeeds in, and recognize her own personal ability.
-Rhonda reports after several sessions that she is better able to welcome feedback on her performance or behavior that has some value.
-She also reports being able to ignore negative or unwarranted feedback, such as critique of her appearance.
+Rhonda reports after several sessions that she is better able to welcome feedback on her performance or behavior when the feedback has value.
+She also reports being better able to ignore negative or unwarranted feedback, such as critique of her appearance.

 - Atlas, G. (1994).
 Sensitivity to Criticism: A New Measure of Responses to Everyday Criticisms.
 Journal of Psychoeducational Assessment, 12(3), 241-253. doi:10.1177/073428299401200303